iamshahboz/functional_programming/README.md

 # functional_programming

-#I have shown example codes about functional programming in Python as well as explanations
+# Explained what is functional programming and written example codes [functional programming primitives]